otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 Congrats, you just finished our tutorial for denovo RAD-Seq.
 If you have plenty of times, you could try different parameters for populations or familiarise yourself with the idea of a reference based approach: [ref_map.pl](http://catchenlab.life.illinois.edu/stacks/comp/ref_map.php).
+You could also play with your own data.
+Finally, you can use the vcf file to try to generate other interesting thing.
+Have a look at the R package adegenet for example!

 [Jump back to the main workshop schedule](https://otagomohio.github.io/2019-06-11_GBS_EE/)